Azure-Samples/frontdoor-app-gateway-path-limit-bypass/README.md

 3. Click Add.

 #### Add a rule
+This the configuration that will route the /App01 and App02 to respecitives backends of applications.

 1. In left menu, click on "Rules" / "+ Routing Rule" In Add routing rule page, add folowing values: